icd2k3/jest-auto-snapshots/README.md

   /**
    * jest-auto-snapshots needs to parse the actual component file
    * in order to see which props it needs.
 By default, it expects
-   * your test file to be in a direftory next to your component.
+   * your test file to be in a directory next to your component.
 But
    * if you prefer your tests to sit right nect to your component
    * (or any other location) you can override the default with `relativePath` */